-One of our main goals with BioSand Filters is to reduce diarrhea in children under five—a leading cause of death for children that age.
+One of our main goals with BioSand Filters is to reduce diarrhea, a leading cause of death in children under five.

 Our monitoring team has three members who are all very good at their job.
 It is a pleasure to see how professional yet approachable they are in their many visits to local homes.
 Each visit has two key components.

 This job begins by measuring the BSF’s water flow rate.
 If the water is running too fast, we pack the sand down in the filter so the water takes longer to pass through the layers of sand and gravel.
 If the water is running too slow, we take the sand out and clean it three to five times before returning it into the filter.